An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Question #2) What, according to you, is the best part about being a software tester?

-Michael: Testers not only get to learn about technologies, business domains, and problems, but they get paid to do it.
+Michael: Testers not only get to learn about technology, business domains, and problems, but they get paid to do it.
 Testing is a university, where the program lasts your whole career.

 Question #3) Rapid Software Testing is considered one of the best testing programs out there.
-What do you think it one of its kind?
+Do you think it is one of a kind?

 Michael: Lots of classes focus on memorizing terminology so that you can pass an exam.
 We don’t have exams.
-It’s not that terminology is unimportant; we think words are very important because they help us think about things in sharper ways.
+The terminology is not unimportant; we think words are very important because they help us think about things in sharper ways.

 So we do talk about how we think about testing, and offer some vocabulary for that, but we don’t insist that you use our words for things.
 We do suggest—quite strongly—that you think deeply about your own ideas about your craft, and how you talk about them.
 And that you talk about your craft with other people.
 That’s what experts do.

-The people who like the Rapid Software Testing and Rapid Software Testing Applied classes enjoy the fact that, in class, we test software and work on puzzles, and then we talk about what happened and what we’ve learned.
+People who like Rapid Software Testing and Rapid Software Testing Applied classes enjoy the fact that, in class, we test software, work on puzzles, and then we talk about what happened and what we’ve learned.
 We’re not exactly one of a kind, in that sense.

 Interactive testing exercises happen in Rob Sabourin’s Just in Time Testing classes, for one; and in greater depth over a longer timescale in the BBST classes, too.
 The classes are powerful and justifiably popular because testing requires practice, not just talking.